inf112-v21/Unsinkable-II/README.md

       6. [Board Design Protocol](#board-design)

 ## Overview
-This project is an approximation of the original version of RoboRally, a tabletop board game, in Java using libGDX and Tiled game framework and Kryonet for LAN/WAN multiplayer.
+This project is an approximation of the original version of roborally, a tabletop board game, in Java using libGDX and Tiled game framework and Kryonet for LAN/WAN multiplayer.

 ## Building